jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

 These raw location and communications data that we sense directly from the smartphone are powerful signals for prediction right out of the box.
-But we can make them more powerful still by anchoring them within a longitudinal context.

-Personal sensing draws some of its power from repeated measurements of the same person over days, weeks, months, and even years.
+But personal sensing draws additional power from repeated measurements of the same person over days, weeks, months, and even years.
 It is the change in our patterns that are often most meaningful.
 We stop going to work briefly for a vacation or we stop for a longer period when we lose our job.
+We stop or restart going to AA meetings or to our therapist.

-Or we start or re-start late night calls and text messages after a period of successful recovery when we had established more healthy behaviors and lifestyle.
+Or we start late night calls and text messages after a period of successful recovery when we had established more healthy behaviors and lifestyle.

 <!--consider better examples-->